 To determine an organization’s NPS, you simply need to subtract the percentage of detractors from the percentage of promoters; the figure you have is your Net Promoter Score.

 To arrive at the right NPS, the first thing to do is find the percentage value of the detractors and promoters.
 Here, we have 40% for promoters and 20% for detractors.
 Next, we subtract the value for detractors from the corresponding value for promoters.
-And this gives a NPS of 20.
+And this gives an NPS of 20.

-CSAT means customer satisfaction score, and it measures the level of satisfaction clients have with your product or service as they go through the different stages of the buyers' journey.
-For instance, after speaking with an organization's customer facing team, you may be asked to complete a CSAT survey where you share your experience of the process.
+CSAT means customer satisfaction score, and it measures the level of satisfaction clients have with your product or service as they go through the different stages of the buyers’ journey.
+For instance, after speaking with an organization’s customer-facing team, you may be asked to complete a CSAT survey where you share your experience of the process.